starise/win11-virtual-desktop-extension/README.md

 Requires at least Windows 11 Version 23H2 Build 22631.3085.

 - Enhance Windows 11 virtual desktops with additional keyboard shortcuts.
-- Switch between virtual desktops using the mouse wheel on taskbar.
+- Switch between virtual desktops using the mouse wheel on taskbar and task view.
 - Move the current selected window to another virtual desktop.
 - Show current virtual desktop number on tray icon.